The History of Kalavasos Village

 The Bronze Age and Copper Mining

-Kalavasos gained particular significance during the Bronze Age, approximately 2500-1050 BC, due to its association with copper mining.
-Cyprus was renowned in antiquity for its copper resources, and the area around Kalavasos was rich in copper deposits.
-The exploitation of these resources led to the growth of local settlements and the emergence of a prosperous community.
-Archaeological excavations have uncovered remains of ancient mining operations, including tools and slag heaps, as well as evidence of smelting activities.
+Kalavasos gained significance during the Bronze Age (2500-1050 BC) due to its copper resources.
+Cyprus was famous for its copper, and Kalavasos had rich deposits.
+The exploitation of these resources led to the growth of local settlements.
+Archaeological finds include ancient mining tools, slag heaps, and evidence of smelting activities.

-The most important site from this period is Kalavasos-Ayios Dhimitrios, an extensive urban settlement that dates back to the Late Bronze Age.
-This site is considered one of the most significant archaeological discoveries in Cyprus, revealing a well-organized town with complex architecture, including large public buildings, storage facilities, and workshops.
-The discovery of large quantities of pottery, tools, and other artefacts suggests that Kalavasos was an important centre for trade and production during this time.
+The most important site from this period is Kalavasos-Ayios Dhimitrios, a Late Bronze Age urban settlement.
+This site reveals a well-organized town with complex architecture, including public buildings, storage facilities, and workshops.
+Large quantities of pottery and tools suggest Kalavasos was a key centre for trade and production.

 Hellenistic and Roman Periods

-During the Hellenistic period (323-31 BC) and later under Roman rule (31 BC-330 AD), Kalavasos continued to thrive, though its prominence as a mining centre declined.
-The village became more agriculturally focused, with the surrounding fertile lands being used for the cultivation of olives, grapes, and cereals.
-The remnants of a Roman villa have been discovered near the village, indicating the presence of wealthy landowners and the continued importance of the area in the local economy.
+During the Hellenistic period (323-31 BC) and Roman rule (31 BC-330 AD), Kalavasos thrived, though its role as a mining centre declined.
+The village became more agriculturally focused.
+Fertile lands were used to grow olives, grapes, and cereals.
+Remnants of a Roman villa near the village indicate the presence of wealthy landowners and the area’s economic importance.

 Kalavasos Village Limassol